brianrhall/Assembly/README.md

 ***Important Notes***

+- If you are using the most recent version of Windows 11, 23H2 - build 	22631.4169 - or later (9/10/2024), then you must include the following line of code upon entry into ```_main``` in all x64 Windows programs.
+More is explained in the the [FAQ page](./FAQ/README.md#windows) (and the book!).
+We will slowly add this line of code to the GitHub programs over time as people update, as it's not necessary for earlier versions of Windows. ```sub rsp, 28h``` or ```sub rsp, 20h```

 - If you are using macOS High Sierra (10.3) and XCode 9 or later (very likely), you will discover that the i386 architecture is deprecated, and you must use x86_64.
 We have provided both 32-bit and 64-bit programs where possible but we recommend Edition 2 that has a 64-bit focus. **The macOS 10.14 SDK and later do not support 32-bit applications.
 If you want to write 32-bit programs for i386 on macOS, Xcode 9.4 or earlier is required.**

 ***Book***